 - 1. Have a waiver service location in Pennsylvania. - 2.
-Annually submit to ODP the most recent financial statement that has been audited by an independent Certified Public Accountant. - 3.
-Have a signed ODP Waiver Provider Agreement on file with ODP. - 4.
+Have a signed ODP Waiver Provider Agreement on file with ODP. - 3.
 Meet the requirements of 55 Pa.
-Code Chapter 6500, as applicable. - 5.
-Be qualified and enrolled to provide Life Sharing services in the Consolidated or Community Living Waiver. - 6.
-Demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 7.
-Have Commercial General Liability Insurance. - 8.
-Have documentation that all vehicles used in the provision of Residential Habilitation services have automobile insurance. - 9.
-Have documentation that all vehicles used in the provision of Residential Habilitation services have current State motor vehicle registration and inspection. - 10.
-Have Worker's Compensation Insurance in accordance with state law. - 11 Have an organizational structure that assures adequate supervision of each residence and the availability of back up and emergency support 24 hours a day. - 12.
-Ensure that staff (direct, contracted, in a consulting capacity or volunteers) meet the qualifications for this service. - 13.
+Code Chapter 6500, as applicable. - 4.
+Be qualified and enrolled to provide Life Sharing services in the Consolidated or Community Living Waiver. - 5.
+Demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 6.
+Have Commercial General Liability Insurance. - 7.
+Have documentation that all vehicles used in the provision of Residential Habilitation services have automobile insurance. - 8.
+Have documentation that all vehicles used in the provision of Residential Habilitation services have current State motor vehicle registration and inspection. - 9.
+Have Worker's Compensation Insurance in accordance with state law. - 10.
+Have an organizational structure that assures adequate supervision of each residence and the availability of back up and emergency support 24 hours a day. - 11.
+Ensure that staff (direct, contracted, in a consulting capacity or volunteers) meet the qualifications for this service. - 12.
 Comply with Department standards related to provider qualifications.